 The number of people claiming Jobseeker's Allowance in February fell by 31,000 to 791,200, its lowest level since 2008, the ONS said.

 The employment rate now stands at 73.3%, the highest rate of people in work since the ONS began keeping records in 1971.Understanding unemployment:

-- A person is classed as unemployed if they are not only out of work, but also actively looking for work and available to start work within a fortnight
+- A person is classed as unemployed if not only out of work, but also actively looking for work and available to start work within a fortnight

 - Unemployment figures are based on a survey carried out by the Office for National Statistics.
 They show the average number of people unemployed over a three-month period